linkerd/linkerd/linkerd/docs/config.md

       be retried.
 This is in addition to any retries allowed for via `minRetriesPerSec`.
 Must be >= 0 and <= 1000.
 As an example, if `0.1` is used, then for every 10 non-retry calls , 1 retry will be allowed.
-If `2.0` is used then every non-retry call, 2 retries.
+If `2.0` is used then every non-retry call will allow 2 retries.
 (Default: 0.2)
     * *ttlSecs* -- Optional.
 The amount of time in seconds that successful calls are considered when calculating retry budgets (Default: 10)